yan-kisen/grails-dash-docset/README.md

 A Dash.app docset for Grails
 ------------------------------

+###Updated for Grails 2.3.11

-currently only really works for creation of "Command" items and uses a static single.html within snapshots folder
+Currently only really works for creation of "Command" items and uses a static single.html within snapshots folder

 to use a newer version of grails doc you can just open